A Helpful Guide for Understanding Your Most Powerful Dreams

 Asking yourself these questions may be the key to realizing which dreams contain a stronger message for you and your life.

 Try not to stress yourself out if you aren’t recalling your dreams, as this can make it even harder to remember them.
-Connect to your emotional center and try to understand your emotional response rather than the dream itself to start.
+Connect to your emotional center and try to understand your emotional response rather than the dream itself.
 For instance, if you wake up feeling anxious but do not remember your dream, this anxiety may be trying to send you the same message as the dream itself.

 Connecting to your emotional response upon waking can tell you nearly as much as the symbols of the dream you were just experiencing.